metabase/metabase/docs/people-and-groups/api-keys.md

 5. Scroll to **API Keys** and click **Manage**.
 6. Select the key you want to delete and click the **trash** icon.
 7. Metabase will pop up a **Delete API Key** modal.
 Click the **Delete API Key** button.

+### Metabase will transfer API keys associated with a group that gets deleted to the All users group

+If you have API keys assigned to a group, but then someone deletes that group, the API keys will still work, but Metabase will reassign those keys to the All users group.
+If you want to change their group, you'll need to edit the keys manually.

 ## Example `GET` requests